Hanaoka Seishū: History

 Hanaoka studied medicine in Kyoto, and became a medical practitioner in Wakayama prefecture, located near Osaka, where he was born.
 Seishū Hanaoka learned traditional Japanese medicine as well as Dutch-imported European surgery.
 Due to the nation's self-imposed isolation policy of Sakoku, few foreign medical texts were permitted into Japan at that time.
 This limited the exposure of Hanaoka and other Japanese physicians to Western medical developments.

 Perhaps the most notable Japanese surgeon of the Edo period, Hanaoka was famous for combining Dutch and Japanese surgery and introducing modern surgical techniques to Japan.
 Hanaoka successfully operated for hydrocele, anal fistula, and even performed certain kinds of plastic surgery.
-He was the first surgeon in the world who used general anaesthesia in surgery and who dared to operate on cancers of the breast and oropharynx, to remove necrotic bone, and to perform amputations of the extremities in Japan.
+He was the first surgeon in the world to use general anaesthesia in surgery and the first to operate on cancers of the breast and oropharynx, to remove necrotic bone, and to perform amputations of the extremities in Japan.